-There are various types of beams used for construction of various types of buildings, here we will learn the major difference between tie beam and plinth beam.
+There are various types of beams used for the construction of various types of buildings, here we will learn the major difference between tie-beam and plinth beam.

 A beam is a horizontal member provided to transfer loads from the higher structure to the column and walls or foundations, it could transfer both dead loads and live loads.